Simple guide for homeowners and business owners

 Best

-Online double conversion UPS with lithium-ion batteries for a home AV rack or critical systems.
+For a home AV rack or other critical systems.

 Most people think a UPS is only there for power outages.
 In reality, the right UPS also protects against voltage instability, dirty power, nuisance reboots, and long-term stress on your electronics.